jblindsay/whitebox-tools/readme.txt

 - SelectTilesByPolygon and LidarTileFootprint are now compatible with LAZ file inputs.
 Both of these tools only rely on information in the input LiDAR file's header, which is the same for a LAZ file as a LAS file.
+- Fixed a bug with writing Saga GIS files (*.sdat) that inverted rasters.

 Version 0.15.0 (03-03-2019)
 - The following tools were added to the project: